-The number of children on a rural bus run can fluctuate greatly due to many of the following factors: - - The age of residents family generations changing; rural areas particularly see the circle of life where multiple generations live and work in the area.
+The number of children on a rural bus run can fluctuate greatly due to many of the following factors: -

+- The age of residents family generations changing; rural areas particularly see the circle of life where multiple generations live and work in the area.
 It may be the case that children from the next generation start families of their own, and it is some years before their children are of school age.
 If there are no other school age children in the district on that particular bus run then there may be a period of time where the bus is not in use, or that there may not be enough numbers to meet the current threshold either by that family alone or a combination of other younger families within the district. - Families move to, or move away from the area through employment.
 This is often the case with contracting families coming to the district to assist with work on properties.
 It is a consideration to these families when taking up a position whether or not there is a bus run for their children to travel to a school before accepting a position.
 It is also the case that the nature of these workers can be temporary or not long term, and this too can cause a turnover of families in and out of the area. - Seasonal conditions our region, like many throughout Qld recently, have been in prolonged periods of drought.
 The weather, and its extremes, be it dry or wet, can mean an influx, or departure of contract workers and their families. - Loss of families due to mining acquisitions our region has an established mining industry, often mining companies are purchasing neighbouring rural property at hugely inflated prices.
+This causes the departure of rural families and their workforce from these mining acquired properties, many of whom were also supporting the bus run and the rural school.
+Once they take over, the mining companies often do not utilise the residence to have new families come in, and as such, a gap in numbers is left.

-This causes the departure of rural families and their workforce from these mining acquired All of these factors greatly impact the number of children within a rural location requiring a rural bus run and means numbers can rise or fall, year in year out, making it difficult to meet the current thresholdnumber.
+All of these factors greatly impact the number of children within a rural location requiring a rural bus run and means numbers can rise or fall, year in year out, making it difficult to meet the current threshold number.
 Just the loss of one family could be enough to impact a rural bus run.
-With the current thresholdfor a new bus run to be established, it would be extremely difficult for one to be created, if a district were to lose the run due to a fall in numbers.
-The establishment costs, regulations and requirements toestablish a new bus run is difficult and a deterrent to many families.
-Keeping a bus run allocated duringthese times of low numbers would mean that a bus run can easily be reinstated once children numbersare viable.
+With the current threshold for a new bus run to be established, it would be extremely difficult for one to be created, if a district were to lose the run due to a fall in numbers.
+The establishment costs, regulations and requirements to establish a new bus run is difficult and a deterrent to many families.
+Keeping a bus run allocated during these times of low numbers would mean that a bus run can easily be reinstated once children numbers are viable.
 In the meantime, the bus would still have expenses such as annual registration etc. which is why the ongoing allocation is necessary to meet these costs.
-Carried A 44.
-TAMBO BRANCH "That ICPA Qld lobby the Minister of Education that the Education Department administer remote school bus runs."
-Explanation: